Grace University extends the possibility of a great Christian classical education to more families and provides the culture and support of GCS.

 Meet Our Team

-Karla joined Grace University in 2019.
-She is the principal at Grace University.
+Karla joined Grace in 2019 and serves as the principal of Grace University and Grace Middle School 5th and 6th grades.
 Karla and her husband, Dan, have three sons, Christopher, Carter, and Caeden.
 Christopher is married to Leslie, both graduates of Texas A&M and are serving as 2nd Lieutenants in the U.S. Army.
 Carter is a junior at Texas A&M University, and Caeden will be a freshman at Blinn College.
 Karla and her family enjoy spending time together at the lake and A&M games.
 They attend New Beginnings Baptist Church in Longview.